 Program Information

 Michigan's cultural traditions are a treasured resource to be nurtured for future generations.
-The Michigan Traditional Arts Apprenticeship Program encourages cultural preservation, pride, and respect of these traditions through grants of $2,000 made to mentor artists to teach their skills, techniques, and knowledge to others in their communities.
+The Michigan Traditional Arts Apprenticeship Program encourages cultural preservation, pride, and respect of these traditions through grants of $4,000 made to mentor artists to teach their skills, techniques, and knowledge to others in their communities.
+Apprentices receive a $1,000 stipend for their time and commitment to carrying on what they have learned.

 The intent of this program is to recognize those mentor artists who maintain their traditions with excellence and according to the needs and aesthetics of their communities and to encourage and facilitate the learning and transmission of valued traditions.